kaytaffer/IV1201-Go-Hire/README.md

 ### exceptions/
 `LoginFailedException` - Exception thrown then the logging in of a user to the application fails.

+`UserCreationFailedException` - Exception thrown when the creation of a new user to the application fails.

 ## repository/
 `PersonRepository` - Repository responsible for accessing data related to a `PersonEntity`.